ycexiao/scikit-package/news/other-docs.rst

 **Added:**

-* <news item>
+* Include a tip to reply to all in-line comments during PR review in the Billinge group standards.

 **Changed:**

-* Instruct user to install API .rst file generation package from conda-forge instead of PyPI.
+* <news item>

 **Deprecated:**